sapcc/limes/docs/users/api-v1-specification.md

 * `service`: Limit query to resources in this service.
 May be given multiple times.
 * `area`: Limit query to resources in services in this area.
 May be given multiple times.
 * `resource`: When combined, with `?service=`, limit query to that resource.
+* `local`: When given, quota and usage for shared resources is not aggregated across clusters (see below).

 Returns 200 (OK) on success.
 Result is a JSON document like: